vchychuzhko/personal-accountant/README.md

 # Personal Accountant

-App to keep all your balances and transactions organized.
+App to keep all balances and transactions organized.

 *Do not trust anyone, host only locally*